 The waterfall diagram shows a loudspeaker measured in room.

 When measuring with the cosine-burst, the time axis is displayed in periods.
 By normalising the time axis, the representation can be made over the entire frequency range.
 In contrast to the usual representations with time axis, the decay of resonances in the high frequency range can also be shown.
 With the time axis, the temporal resolution is too low.

 At 80Hz a mountain range can be seen.
 Since this has the direction of the time axis, it is a resonance.
 This could be equalised with a DSP.
 For this, the quality of the resonance must be known.
 If this is set incorrectly, the sound will be distorted.
 The measurement with the cosine-burst shows the quality.

-At 400Hz a dip can be seen.
-This is caused by a reflection from the back wall of the room.
+At the frequencies of 200hz and 400hz, two mountain ranges can be seen in the foreground.
+These are caused by reflections from the walls of the room.
 This can be clearly seen by the mountain range running diagonally to the right.